qihangZH/uspto/README.md

 National University of Singapore, Business School
 email: e0952154@u.nus.edu

-1) debug: the uscpc_c table duplications: USClass sometimes not one-to-one with CPCClass
+1) debug: the uscpc_c table duplications: USClass sometimes not one-to-one with CPCClass.
+Also other tables.

 ```postgresql
 CREATE TABLE IF NOT EXISTS uspto.USCPC_C (